 If you are attending a college other than a California community college, you can determine which courses may be UC-transferable by comparing your college's course descriptions with similar courses at UC Davis or at another UC campus.
 If the descriptions match, the coursework is most likely UC-transferable.
-After you apply to UC Davis, our admission advisers will evaluate your transcripts to arrive at a final determination of which courses are transferable.
+After you apply to UC Davis, our admission advisors will evaluate your transcripts to arrive at a final determination of which courses are transferable.

 An important decision you'll make while preparing to transfer concerns your selection of a general education (GE) pattern—those courses required for graduation that guarantee a well-rounded education.
 You have two choices: